anonymnon/FASTrack/README.md

 `$workon FAST`

-To install the FAST package, type and execcute
+To install the FAST package, type and execute inside the FAST directory

 `$(FAST) pip install FASTrack`

-For most up to date version of the package, clone or download FAST github repository.
-Inside the `FAST` package folder, execute
+This particular version is only managed through github.
+Clone the repository through github or install github to your computer.
+The original/master version can be found at  [FASTrack](https://github.com/turalaksel/FASTrack/tree/master/FAST).

 `$(FAST) pip install .`